rahoulb/rewards/README.md

 ## Usage

-TODO: Write usage instructions here
+Construct a Rewards::Service (passing it a Eligibility::Service to work from), then tell it to discover the rewards for a given account number and subscription package.

 ## Contributing

 1. Fork it ( https://github.com/[my-github-username]/Rewards/fork )
-2. Create your feature branch (`git checkout -b my-new-feature`)
+2. Create your feature branch (`git checkout -b my-new-feature`), with full tests
 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create a new Pull Request